ivanradakovic987/shopsystems-ui-testsuite-creditcardoneclick-instability/README.md

 To run tests locally:
 ========

-1. Start the shop system
+1. Start the shop system with our extension installed
 2. Start selenium driver on port 4444
 3. Install codeception